 In 1967, Arts and Sciences underwent a major reorganization and began the policy of writing open faculty evaluations – a first at NMU.

-Since its beginning, Arts and Sciences has had eight deans, including current dean, Dr. Michael Broadway.
+Since its beginning, Arts and Sciences has had eight deans, including current dean, Dr. Robert Winn.
 The college’s longest-serving dean was Donald Heikkinen, who took on the position in 1974 and retired in 1990.

-Today, the College of Arts and Sciences comprises of the following areas: art and design, biology, chemistry, communication and performance studies, economics, English, geography, history, modern languages and literatures, mathematics and computer science, music, philosophy, physics, political science and public administration, psychology, Center for Economic Education and Entrepreneurship, Center for Native American studies and Center for Upper Peninsula Studies.
+Today, the College of Arts and Sciences comprises of the following areas: art and design, biology, chemistry, communication and performance studies, economics, English, geography, history, modern languages and literatures, mathematics and computer science, music, philosophy, physics, political science and public administration, psychology, sociology and anthropology, Center for Economic Education and Entrepreneurship, Center for Native American studies and Center for Upper Peninsula Studies.

-Some of the departments that were once a part of Arts and Sciences include criminal justice, military science, sociology and social work.
+Some of the departments that were once a part of Arts and Sciences include criminal justice, military science, and social work.
 All of these departments are now part of the College of Health Sciences and Professional Studies.

 At one time the dean of the College of Arts and Sciences was also the director of the NMU Press.